-In our experience Water, Waste and Wastewater problems arise where basic checks and balances have been overlooked or not acted upon.
+In our experience Water, Waste and Wastewater problems arise and costs increase where basic checks and balances have been overlooked or not acted upon.

 - ECOS works with our clients to ensure that avoidable problems can be avoided.